skyline-GTRr32/news-agent/README.md

-# CrewAI Documentation Generator
+# AI News Research Agent

-A powerful AI-powered documentation generator built with CrewAI that automatically creates professional README.md files for your projects.
-Simply describe your project idea, and let our expert technical writer agent craft comprehensive documentation tailored to your needs.
+An intelligent AI-powered news research tool built with CrewAI that automatically finds and summarizes the top 3 most significant AI news stories from the past week.
+Using Google Gemini AI and web search capabilities, this agent delivers concise, well-formatted reports on the latest developments in artificial intelligence.

 ## Description

-This project leverages CrewAI's multi-agent framework to automate the creation of high-quality project documentation.
-The system uses a specialized technical writer agent powered by Google's Gemini AI model to generate well-structured README.md files based on your project description.
-Whether you're starting a new project or need to improve existing documentation, this tool helps you create professional, comprehensive documentation with minimal effort.
+This project leverages CrewAI's single-agent framework to automate AI news research and reporting.
+The system uses a specialized AI news researcher agent powered by Google's Gemini AI model and SerperDev search tool to find, analyze, and summarize the most impactful AI news stories.
+Perfect for staying up-to-date with the rapidly evolving AI landscape without manually scouring multiple news sources.

 ## Key Features

-- **AI-Powered Documentation**: Uses Google Gemini AI to generate contextually appropriate documentation
+- **Automated News Research**: Uses web search to find the most recent and significant AI news
-- **Interactive Project Input**: Simple command-line interface to describe your project
+- **AI-Powered Analysis**: Google Gemini AI analyzes and summarizes news content
-- **Professional Structure**: Automatically creates well-formatted README.md files with standard sections
+- **Weekly Focus**: Specifically targets news from the past week for relevance
-- **Environment Validation**: Built-in .env file testing to ensure proper API key configuration
+- **Structured Output**: Generates well-formatted reports with clear titles and summaries
-- **Flexible Output**: Generates both detailed README content and concise project descriptions
+- **File Export**: Automatically saves reports to `single_agent_report.md`
-- **CrewAI Integration**: Leverages CrewAI's agent framework for reliable, structured AI workflows
+- **Real-time Search**: Uses SerperDev API for current web search capabilities

 ## Getting Started